Assystant/SpotAxis/README.md

 4. Manage jobs and applicants as a super admin
 5. Subscription/Pricing Management for ATS

+#If you need support implementing this ATS on your server, please reach out to holesh+ats@assystant.com#

 ## Contributors required ##

 1. You can submit bugs  and help us verify as they are live